 Private financiers, who have no affiliation to multilateral or development institutions, of infrastructure must also play a greater role in minimizing infrastructure assets' impacts to biodiversity.
 Of the US\$ 1.5 trillion of private investment that the Overseas Development Institute (ODI) estimates was channeled to financing infrastructure in developing countries between 2008 and 2017, "standalone" private financiers, those without public or multilateral co-financiers, accounted for 78 % of private infrastructure flows.
 Given their role in providing such a significant proportion of infrastructure financing in these countries, these firms could play a critical role in enforcing environmental stewardship standards for financed projects.
 This is particularly crucial for financial institutions that invest in greenfield projects that involve construction on previously undeveloped sites due to the dependencies on and risks posed by biodiversity to those investments.
-The provided in the properties of the dependencies on and risks posed by biodiversity to those investments.
+This is investments.